19 Fun Data Sets to Analyze and Level Up Your Portfolio

-For a more tailored approach to your learning journey, we’ve also organized the data sets into four top skills that any data analyst would want to master: data cleaning; data visualization; machine learning; and data analysis.
+In this blog, we’ll cover some of the fun datasets you can use to hone your skills, which are free, publically available, and range from entertainment to animals to sports.
+For a more tailored approach to your learning journey, we’ve also organized the data sets into four top skills that all data analysts should master: data cleaning; data visualization; machine learning; and data analysis.

 Get started below!

 What Is a “Fun” Data Set?

 “Fun” datasets concern topics that are of personal interest, and can be used to answer unexpected questions and explore relationships that aren’t immediately intuitive.
 Perhaps you start with a question or hypothesis, and then find a dataset to prove (or disprove) your theory.
 Or, you might even generate your own dataset using web scraping techniques or an open API.
 In fact, creating your own dataset enables you to collect, label, and prepare a clean dataset.

 Working with fun datasets will make your data science portfolio more eye-catching to employers, who have probably seen their fair share of Netflix-inspired recommendation engines and Twitter sentiment analysis projects.